 The lanky, literate frontman of Pulp who turned suburban longing and kitchen-sink drama into anthems for the underdog.

-Jarvis Cocker didn't look like a rock star, and that was precisely his power.
-With his gangly frame, thick-rimmed glasses, and a voice dripping with wry Sheffield wit, he became the unlikely poet of British misfits.
-After years of obscurity, Pulp's 1995 album 'Different Class' catapulted him to fame, capturing the messy realities of class, sex, and aspiration with a unique blend of glamour and grit.
-Songs like 'Common People' and 'Disco 2000' were instant classics, defined by Cocker's sharp observational lyrics and a palpable sense of yearning.
-His infamous stage invasion during Michael Jackson's 1996 Brit Awards performance cemented his status as a cultural provocateur.
-In the decades since, he has evolved into a singular broadcaster and solo artist, a curator of the strange and wonderful who remains one of Britain's most distinctive artistic voices.
+Jarvis Cocker wrote 'Common People' and 'Disco 2000,' songs that defined Pulp's 1995 album 'Different Class.'
+With his gangly frame, thick-rimmed glasses, and wry Sheffield wit, he became the poet of British misfits.
+After years of obscurity, the album captured class, sex, and aspiration with a blend of glamour and grit.
+His stage invasion during Michael Jackson's 1996 Brit Awards performance marked him as a cultural provocateur.
+He later evolved into a broadcaster and solo artist, curating the strange and wonderful as one of Britain's most distinctive artistic voices.

 1946–1964